 The latest certification information for Oracle Database 12c is available on My Oracle Support at:

 For late-breaking updates and best practices about preupgrade, postupgrade, compatibility, and interoperability discussions, refer to Note 1462240.1 on My Oracle Support that links to the "Upgrade Companion" page.

-In addition to the items listed in Section 2, "Features Not Available or Restricted in This Release," in Oracle Database Readme, the following products or features are not supported:
+In addition to the items listed in section, "Features Not Available or Restricted in Oracle Database 12c," in Oracle Database Readme, the following products or features are not supported:

 Oracle Workload Manager

 Database Smart Flash Cache is supported on Oracle Solaris and Oracle Linux only.

 Although Oracle ADVM supports raw disks in Oracle Automatic Storage Management disk groups, Oracle ADVM device special files created through raw(8) are not supported; Oracle ADVM only supports block device special files.

 For the latest information about supported platforms and releases, refer to Note 1369107.1 on My Oracle Support.